-Being eco-friendly is an ongoing initiative at Pentillie, whether it’s making major changes to the running of the Castle, by installing our own bio-mass boiler, and our new electric car charging podPOINT, or simple but effective actions such as using low energy light bulbs and retaining heat by drawing the curtains and shutting the shutters!
-We are also proud to be a member of the Green Tourism Business Scheme, and our award has recently been up-graded to Gold in light of our efforts – we are still awaiting our new logo.
+Being eco-friendly is an ongoing initiative at Pentillie, whether it’s making major changes to the running of the Castle, by installing our own bio-mass boiler, and our electric car charging points (provided by Tesla we have both Tesla specific and Universal), or simple but effective actions such as using low energy light bulbs and retaining heat by drawing the curtains and shutting the shutters!
+We are also proud to be a GOLD member of the Green Tourism Business Scheme.

 We are committed to the careful management of our woodlands, and have recently engaged the services of Trelow Jack, a 19-hand shire horse, and his owners Jack, Freya and Reuben.